 The book Brož & Šolc (2013) is our attempt to introduce the fundamentals of general astronomy (in Chapter 1), basic properties of the Sun and planets (Chapter 2), and then physics of small Solar System bodies (Chapter 3).
 While the first two parts are written more or less on a undergraduate level, the third one is a bit more elaborate as it is directly related to our 'beloved' research topics (cf. Sections 2.1 to 2.9).
-Given the fact that this is a living and active field of research, the relatively new and surprising results we present are not always well-known in a broader community.
+Given the fact that this is a living and active field of research, the relatively new and sometimes surprising results we present are not always well-known in a broader community.

 Instead of further explaining the actual content, we beg to reprint a complete table of contents here (translated to English, as the textbook was written in Czech).
+A complete PDF file is available at the following website: http://sirrah.troja.mff.cuni.cz/~mira/fyzika_malych_teles/skripta/ (username fmt, password 456tmf).